dutinfo-projets4/documentation/source/index.html.md

 `PUT /token`

 ## Delete token

+> Returns

+> 403 - Token does not belong to the user

+> 404 - No token for this ID

+> 410 - Successfully deleted

 ### Explanation
 Contrary to revoke, deleting the token will fully erase it from the database.
 Only do this if you are sure you don't want to keep the data.